The 10 Thousand Buddhas Monastery – A Hidden Gem

 Check out my Hong Kong Highlights video for more great things to see & do in Hong Kong…

-I use and recommend World Nomads Travel Insurance for my overseas travel, especially if I’m travelling solo.
+I always use Travel Insurance for my overseas travel, especially if I’m travelling solo.
 I can relax knowing I’m covered if something unexpected happens while I’m away.